Skip to main content

 There are also additional assets of significant historical importance and heritage value including the underground wall, built to separate Catholic and Protestant graves; the Jewish Burial Ground, believed to be the only one on the island of Ireland; and the First World War Memorial Wall, erected in 1927 by the Imperial War Graves Commission.

-Creation of new visitor centre
+• Creation of a visitor centre

-Innovative, interactive and informative interpretative signage
+• Innovative, interactive and informative interpretative signage

-Enhancement of existing natural heritage and biodiversity
+• Enhancement of existing natural heritage and biodiversity

-• improving habitat connectivity through planting of species-rich hedgerows,
+• improving habitat connectivity through planting of species-rich hedgerows

 • Getting to City Cemetery